SPLICE-project/matter-testbed/README.md

 The process to establish a Thread network can be found [here](https://www.home-assistant.io/integrations/thread/#turning-home-assistant-into-a-thread-border-router).

 ### Pairing Devices
 To pair Matter devices, a mobile phone is used along with the Home Assistant Companion application which is available for iOS & Android.
+At the time of writing this guide, test devices use the same discriminator, therefore, to add multiple virtual/test devices, the discriminator value has to be changed.
+Details on how to change the discriminator can be found [here](https://github.com/SPLICE-project/matter-testbed/wiki/Virtual-Devices).